marcelwtng/marcelwtng.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
 title: "Algorithms in the Marketplace: An Empirical Analysis of Algorithmic Pricing in E-Commerce"
 collection: publications
-permalink: /publication/2009-10-01-paper-title-number-1
+permalink: /publication/Wieting_Sapi_Algorithms_in_the_marketplace
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: ''
-date: 2009-10-01
+date: 2021-12-01
-venue: 'Journal 1'
+venue: 'NET Institute Working Paper No. 21-06'
 paperurl: 'http://marcelwtng.github.io/files/Wieting_Sapi_Algorithms_in_the_marketplace.pdf'
 citation: 'Wieting, M., & Sapi, G. (2021). &quot;Algorithms in the Marketplace: An Empirical Analysis of Algorithmic Pricing in E-Commerce&quot; <i>NET Institute Working Paper No. 21-06</i>.
 1(1).'
 ---